-- A. Recommend/advise on policy and/or program changes in the trade. - B. Formulate minimum state standards (and review them every five years) for the trade and make recommendations on changes to the Bureau including: - (1) the period of training - (2) minimum work process requirements - (3) related instruction - (4) probation period - (5) employer requirements to serve as a trainer - (6) journey level worker/apprentice ratios - (7) apprentice reviews - (8) apprentice selection process (AA/EEO requirements) - (9) local committee review-assist local committees and/or sponsors in developing selection procedures which are bias free and which ensure minorities and women are considered - C. Recommend curriculum, related instruction and delivery service requirements for the trade to the Bureau and the Wisconsin Technical College System (WTCS). - D. Assume statewide leadership for the purpose of improving conditions and expanding the number of employers using apprentices in the trade. - E. Support the state program of training for apprentices.
+- A. Recommend/advise on policy and/or program changes in the trade.

+- B. Formulate minimum state standards (and review them every five years) for the trade and make recommendations on changes to the Bureau including:

+- 1) the period of training

+- 2) minimum work process requirements

+- 3) related instruction

+- 4) probation period

+- 5) employer requirements to serve as a trainer

+- 6) journey level worker/apprentice ratios

+- 7) apprentice reviews 8) apprentice selection process (AA/EEO requirements) - 9) local committee review-assist local committees and/or sponsors in developing selection procedures which are bias free and which ensure minorities and women are considered

-- F. Prepare a policy for the trade on proficiency assessment/testing (for work experience and course work) to be utilized by local committees in determining apprenticeship credit for previous experience/education. - G. Review and monitor local committee activity levels (including biennial reports) and recommend changes in AA/EEO operations where appropriate. - H. The committee will follow these operational guidelines: - (1) Meet at least a minimum of two times a year. - (2) Elect of the Committee co-chairs; an employer representative and an employee representative. - (3) Conduct meetings in conformity with Wisconsin open meeting law. - (4) A meeting quorum exists when at least two (2) employer and two (2) employee representatives are present. - (5) Official meeting minutes will be prepared by the Bureau of Apprenticeship standards. - (6) Committee recommendations will be made by consensus.
+- C. Recommend curriculum, related instruction and delivery service requirements for the trade to the Bureau and the Wisconsin Technical College System (WTCS). - D. Prepare policies for participating trades on proficiency assessment and testing devices for work experience and course work to be utilized by sponsors in determining credit for previous experience and education. - E. Review and monitor local committee operations and activity levels and recommend changes in operations where appropriate, including Affirmative Action and Equal Employment Opportunity.
+(AA/EEO). - F. Prepare an apprentice layoff/transfer policy and procedures and assist sponsors in its proper use. - G. Assist sponsors to work out programmatic and administrative problems. - H. Assist in the formation and promotion of local committee structures where they currently do not exist. - I. Assume statewide leadership for the purpose of improving conditions and expanding the number of employers using apprentices in the trade - J. Assume statewide leadership for the purpose of improving conditions and expanding the number of employers using apprentices in the trade. - K. Support the state program of training for apprentices. - L. Prepare a policy for the trade on proficiency assessment/testing (for work experience and course work) to be utilized by local committees in determining apprenticeship credit for previous experience/education. - M. Review and monitor local committee activity levels (including biennial reports) and recommend changes in AA/EEO operations where appropriate. - N. The committee will follow these operational guidelines: - O. Meet at least a minimum of two times a year. - P. Elect of the Committee co-chairs; an employer representative and an employee representative. - Q. Conduct meetings in conformity with Wisconsin open meeting law. - R. A meeting quorum exists when at least two employer and two employee representatives are present. - S. Official meeting minutes will be prepared by the Bureau of Apprenticeship Standards. - T. Committee recommendations will be made by consensus.